 - All children will have their work marked.
-This may take the form of self-marking, peer marking or teacher marking. - Where answers are either right or wrong, children can mark their own work using pink or green pens with the teacher leading the answers and processes involved. - ➤ Next Step Challenges - When appropriate (approximately every other lesson), next step challenges will be set for the children.
-This will be indicated by a stamp. - These may be written in books, printed on labels or displayed on whiteboards for children to copy. - The children will be provided with sufficient time to complete these either at the start of the next lesson. - Next Step challenges should extend or deepen children's thinking about the task completed and take the form of a question - refer to Bloom's Taxonomy.
+This may take the form of self-marking, peer marking or teacher marking. - ➤ Where answers are either right or wrong, children can mark their own work using pink or green pens with the teacher leading the answers and processes involved. - ➤ Next Step Challenges - When appropriate (approximately every other lesson), next step challenges will be set for the children. - These may be written in books, printed on labels or displayed on whiteboards for children to copy. - The children will be provided with sufficient time to complete these either at the start of the next lesson. - Next Step challenges should extend or deepen children's thinking about the task completed and take the form of a question - refer to Bloom's Taxonomy.

-8. Self Reflection
+8. Self-Reflection